-Once your vetting form has come back clear, Once your vetting form has come back clear, we get to work on matching you with a young person with similar interests.
+Once your vetting form has come back clear, we get to work on matching you with a young person with similar interests.

 When we have a possible match for you, we'll check in to be sure you're okay with it and then let the whānau know about you.
-Once everyone involved is happy, we'll book in a time to meet the young person at their home.
+Once everyone involved is happy, we'll book in a time to all meet the young person at their home.